OpenFn/ConSoSci/README.md

 - [x] NRGT Current --> OpenFn job [`nrgt/2019.js`](https://github.com/OpenFn/wcs/blob/master/ngrt/2019.js)

 ## Mappings
-[See here](https://docs.google.com/spreadsheets/d/1EuSCOepC3gs8nRHlh9E4Tszi5txv__WxHkRAK80FMT4/edit#gid=0) for the mapping specifications.
+[See here](https://docs.google.com/spreadsheets/d/1EuSCOepC3gs8nRHlh9E4Tszi5txv__WxHkRAK80FMT4/edit#gid=0) for the mapping specifications defined by WCS.
+These jobs map to a MSSql database and leverage [OpenFn/language-mssql](https://github.com/OpenFn/language-mssql) and available helper functions.

 ### Assumptions
 1. For idempotency, the jobs create a new Kobo `uuid` to map to the DB `DatasetUuidId`.
 This is a concatenation of Kobo `_id` + `_submission_time` + `_xform_id_string`.
 We cannot use Kobo `_uuid` because this is refreshed every time a Kobo submission is cleaned.